 According to Candid Learning, American Express first started the concept in 1983.
 The goal was to raise funds for the Statue of Liberty’s restoration while also boosting American Express sales.
 American Express donated one cent for every charge card swipe and raised over $1.7 million.
 Their sales also went up 27%, proving the endeavor to be a beneficial partnership for both sides.
 The project lasted three months and was heavily covered by the media, giving it positive notoriety.

 Another reason corporations want to get involved is it supports their “social responsibility” in the eye of the public.
 Mailchimp notes that 70% of people want to know how brands are giving back and 46% pay attention to a brand’s actions.
 This means people want to know their purchases are supporting ethical companies.
 Cause-related marketing makes it easy for the consumer to link a brand to a charity or nonprofit organization and feel assured.

 So the payout for the corporation makes sense—but what does your nonprofit get out of it?
 Corporations often have a rolodex of connections and support.
 They reach a large number of people and a different consumer base than your nonprofit may reach in a typical day.
 There are several ways this partnership can help your organization.

 If you are receiving a percentage of every sale made by a corporation, your donation numbers can skyrocket.
 How many times have you been asked to round up for a cause at a cash register and not even thought twice about it?
 Many other people do the same and you are bound to see an increase in numbers with a positive partnership.

 - Social media exposure

 If the corporation has thousands of followers and shares a post in collaboration with your organization, you’ve now reached many new eyes.
 It allows people to connect to your social channels and stay updated on ways to get involved.
-Be sure to create fresh content while the campaign takes place so people want to follow and stay engaged.
+Be sure to create fresh content while the campaign takes place, in order to maximize your online exposure.

 - Exposure through products